iExecBlockchainComputing/documentation/help/migration.md

 ## JS library

-Upgrade iExec SDK CLI to v8 in your project's dependencies to use the v8 stack.
+Upgrade iExec SDK JS library to v8 in your project's dependencies.

+Then, migrate your assets in a similar way to CLI.

 ```bash
 npm i iexec@8